 The Steps You Need to Follow To Get A Salvage Title In Delaware

-In order to legally drive your salvage car in the state of Delaware, you need to apply for a salvage title issued by the Delaware Division of Motor Vehicles, as the state of Delaware requires a title to be reissued if a vehicle was declared a total loss.
+In order to legally drive your salvage car for driver in the state of Delaware, you need to apply for a salvage title issued by the Delaware Division of Motor Vehicles, as the state of Delaware requires a title to be reissued if a vehicle was declared a total loss.
 The following are the steps you need to follow in order to get a salvage title in the state of Delaware:

-- After the vehicle has been declared a total loss by the insurance company, the original car title will need to be handed over to the state of Delaware.
+- After the vehicle has been declared a total loss (got total damage) by the insurance company, the original car title will need to be handed over to the state of Delaware.
 At this point, you need to be sure that you made a proper notation on the back of your Delaware title noting the odometer reading.
 This needs to be recorded in Section 1.
 In that same section, you need to visibly sign and print your name in the correct areas.
 This odometer reading is critical during the later inspection and re-titling phases of the process, so ensure you record it correctly, bearing in mind that it is against the law in Delaware to tamper with odometer readings, even on vehicles with a salvage title.

 - You will also need a detailed letter from your insurance company or agent stating that they have declared the car or truck to be a total loss.
 This is typically included within the loss settlement paperwork that your insurance company would have given to you when making this designation, so make sure that you get and retain a copy.
 It should state that the vehicle is now an owner-retained salvage vehicle.
 In addition, the letter needs to include your full name, the date that in which the loss occurred, as well as the make and model of the car, the model year, the vehicle identification number, and the signature of your insurance agent.

 - You will also need to turn over the license plate of the vehicle (to make renewal).